VILLASframework/node/paper/paper.md

 ![Example of modular experimental design with nodes, paths, and hooks [@villasnode_docs].](figures/VILLASnode_paths.svg)

 External software tools and programming languages can be interfaced with VILLASnode via several methods.
 Locally, they can be spawned as sub-processes and exchange data via shared-memory or standard I/O streams.
-Remotely, they can be interfaced via any of the supported node-types and protocols, such as MQTT or e.g., plain TCP sockets.
+Remotely, they can be interfaced via any of the supported node-types and protocols, such as MQTT or TCP sockets.
 Additionally, VILLASnode can be configured and controlled remotely by an HTTP REST-style Application Programming Interface (API).
 An OpenAPI specification of the API is provided in order to generate API bindings for a variety of different programming languages.
-Since VILLASnode is written in C/C++, it supports real-time capabilites and can supports real-time tuning for Linux systems.
+VILLASnode is written in C++ and supports real-time execution on real-time Linux systems.
 To provide all necassary information, VILLASnode has detailed documentation [@villasnode_docs].
 It includes installation recommendations and best practices for development as well as example configurations and beginners guides, so-called labs.

 Other open-source co-simulation tools are available, like Mosaik [@rohjans_mosaik_2013] or Helics [@hardy_helics_2024].
 Mosaik uses a SimAPI to communicate with other simulators based on fixed timesteps.
 Integrated simulators need to support the SimAPI which requires extra implementations.
 Simulators cannot reuse existing supported protocols which VILLASnode makes use of and takes core of protocol conversion.